 Katibawasan Falls is a stunning waterfall on Camiguin island in the Philippines.
-Surrounded with mountains, the massive Katibawasan cascade is fed by streams of water that make their way along Mount Timpoong, the highest peak on Camiguin.
+Surrounded by mountains, the massive Katibawasan cascade is fed by streams of water that make their way along Mount Timpoong, the highest peak on Camiguin.

 The sheer size of this fall and the surrounding landscape made us feel so small as we stood staring in awe.
-We would easily say that Katibawasan is one of the best waterfalls in the Philippines.
+We would easily say that Katibawasan is one of the most beautiful waterfalls in the Philippines.

 I have put together this guide of Katibawasan Falls adding all the information you will need: